*** 20th Anniversary: 2003 to 2023 ***

 People should care about math in the weather because weather is constant.
 Weather is always around us.
 It may not seem like it is, but there is still math involved when calculating barometric pressure and humidity or wind chill.

-Barry's Response - The world's most powerful computers are used to produce weather forecasts, by a process which started out nearly a century ago as
+Barry's Response - A process started nearly a century ago called

-It can all be reduced to math and that works quite well.
-Here is the Marshall-Palmer reflectivity relationship asked about earlier.
+Everything can be reduced to math, and that works pretty well.
+Here's the Marshall-Palmer reflectivity relationship.

 Radar Reflectivity is Z in decibels (dBZ):